 - Star Trek: Generations.
 Data has recently had an emotion chip installed and is busy experiencing new things.
 When he tries one of Guinan's new drinks he hates it (as it tastes revolting) but eagerly asks for more.

-- Oscar the Grouch.
+- Oscar the Grouch on Sesame Street.
 His signature song is "I Love Trash".
 Anything dirty or dingy or dusty, anything ragged or rotten or rusty....

 - From The Monkees episode "Monkees in the Ring":